This post is a paid partnership with Naturacentric. All opinions expressed are my own.

 Adzuki Bean Hummus with Lemon Honey makes for a perfect sweet and savory appetizer dip or spread.

-Adzuki beans – an underrated variety – small, red yet packing lots of flavor and nutrition.
+Adzuki beans - an underrated variety - small, and red yet packing lots of flavor and nutrition.

 I have to be honest, I had seen canned adzuki beans at the market but often walked right past them, simply because they intimidated me.
 But earlier this year, I finally decided to buy a can.
 Without an actual plan in mind, the can sat and sat some more in the pantry.
 Until the day I finally decided to put it to good use by making a quick and simple Adzuki bean hummus.